John Swinney is actively considering a bid to become first minister and SNP leader

 “There’s lots to be thought about and I’ll give that consideration in the days to come.”

-Asked over the ending of the Bute House Agreement and the need to reach out to the Greens and other parties, Mr Swinney said “there was quite clearly strains within the Bute House Agreement”, adding “it’s important that those issues are considered carefully and handled with care”.
+Asked over the ending of the power-sharing deal and the need to reach out to the Greens and other parties, Mr Swinney said “there was quite clearly strains within the Bute House Agreement”, adding “it’s important that those issues are considered carefully and handled with care”.

-But SNP deputy leader, Keith Brown, backed Mr Swinney becoming the next first minister.
+SNP deputy leader Keith Brown instead backed Mr Swinney to become the next first minister.

 He said: “We now need experience, engagement and unity, and I very much hope that John Swinney will put himself forward.”